 Mauritius, ‘star of the Indian Ocean’.
-It’s hard to argue with this on an island of perfect white sand beaches, stunning turquoise waters, incredible waterfalls and lush green rainforests.
+It’s hard to argue with this on an island of perfect white sand beaches, stunning turquoise waters, incredible waterfalls, and lush green rainforests.
 Home of the long-lost Dodo, Mauritius is now one of the world’s leading countries in bringing back species from the brink of extinction.
 The Mauritius Wildlife Foundation is making giant strides re-establishing the Echo Parakeet, Pink Pigeon.
-Kestrel and the Giant Tortoise.
-Known for its package tourism, and all-inclusive resorts, the island offers rich rewards for travellers willing to explore the interior.
+Kestrel, and Giant Tortoise.
+Known for its package tourism and all-inclusive resorts, the island offers rich rewards for travellers willing to explore the interior.

 Why go to Mauritius?

-Mauritius is an island paradise, in the Southern Indian Ocean, off the coast of South Africa.
-Lovely weather, beaches with crystal clear waters, great infrastructure, and National Parks full of hiking opportunities are what you can expect to find.
-This, along with some wildlife, tropical fruits and friendly locals, make the island an attractive destination no matter what your interests.
+Mauritius is an island paradise in the Southern Indian Ocean, off the coast of South Africa.
+Lovely weather, beaches with crystal clear waters, great infrastructure, and national parks full of hiking opportunities are what you can expect to find.
+With unique wildlife, tropical fruits, and friendly locals, it’s an attractive destination no matter what your interests.
 Regularly ranking as one of Africa’s safest countries, Mauritius is a safe and pleasant location for travellers of all ages.

-• Best time to visit: April – October (wet season November to April)
+- Best time to visit: April to October (wet season is November to April)

 Mahebourg

-Mahebourg is a pleasant place, an ideal city to get into the relax vibe of the island.
+Mahebourg is a pleasant place and an ideal city to get into the relaxed vibe of the island.
 We spent ten days here and loved it.
-It’s a great base to explore nearby Vallee de Ferney and Ile aux Aigrettes, both only a short drive away.
+It’s a great base for exploring nearby Vallee de Ferney and Ile aux Aigrettes, both only a short drive away.
 There’s a good local market selling seasonal fruit and vegetables, a couple of modern supermarkets, and even a new mall.
-Restaurants, beaches, plus a few attractions, are also on offer.
-Not a lot of visitors around, which makes it the perfect place to experience authentic Mauritian life.
+Restaurants, beaches, and a few attractions, are also on offer.
+With few visitors around, it’s the perfect place to experience authentic Mauritian life.

 Getting to Mahebourg

-Sir Seewoosagur Ramgoolam International Airport is only a ten-minute drive, on the outskirts of the city.
-Taxi or private car are the only way to travel between the two.
-There is a local bus that travels from Mahebourg to Port Louis, but these tended to be irregular and unreliable during our time on the island.
+Sir Seewoosagur Ramgoolam International Airport is only a ten-minute drive from the outskirts of the city.
+Taxi or private cars are the only practical way to travel between the two.
+There is a local bus that runs from Mahebourg to Port Louis, but these tended to be irregular and unreliable during our time on the island.

 Where to stay in Mahebourg

 Mahebourg offers a good variety of guesthouses and Airbnb’s.
 We found a great one down on the waterfront, an ideal spot to reach most of the areas of interest.
-It’s nice and quiet during the evenings, with welcoming locals.
+It’s quiet in the evenings, with welcoming locals.
 Nearby Blue Bay is also popular, with restaurants and beaches.
-No big resorts or hotels around the city, like other parts of the island.
+Unlike other parts of the island, there are no big resorts or hotels in the city.

 Where to eat and drink in Mahebourg

-The local fresh fruit and vegetable market down by the waterfront most mornings is a self-caterers dream.
-King Savers supermarket has the biggest selection of groceries in the city, with plenty of products you’d find at home, including alcohol.
+The local fresh fruit and vegetable market down by the waterfront most mornings is a self-caterer’s dream.
+King Savers supermarket has the largest selection of groceries in the city, with plenty of products you’d find at home, including alcohol.
 Seafood restaurants are easy to find.

-• Check out King Savers (modern grocery store, with everything from fruit and vegetables, to a popular café)
+- Check out King Savers (a modern grocery store, with everything from fruit and vegetables, to a popular café)

 Things to see and do in Mahebourg

 Vallee de Ferney is another Mauritian Wildlife Foundation project.
-Two-hour tours through the forest, which is home to three endangered species – the kestrel, echo parakeet and pink pigeon.
-The forest contains ebony trees, which were almost wiped out.
+Two-hour tours explore the forest, which is home to three endangered species: the kestrel, echo parakeet, and pink pigeon.
+The forest also contains ebony trees, which were almost wiped out.
 We took the first tour of the day, as this includes the feeding of the kestrels.
 The jeep ride from the office to the valley is also fun.

 Pont Naturel is home to a natural rock bridge over the ocean.
-Not easy to find.
-Bring a picnic.
-Thirty-minute trip in the car.
+It is not easy to find, so bring a picnic.
+A thirty-minute car trip from Mahebourg will get you there.

 Getting around Mahebourg

-Walking around the city is easy enough, but you will need a car or taxi to reach everywhere else.
-We hired a car during our time in Mauritius.
-We used Ravi car rental, great guys.
+Walking around towns like Mahebourg is easy enough, but to explore the island properly you’ll need a car or taxi.
+We used Ravi Car Rental during our time in Mauritius- great guys.
 They deliver the car to your door, anywhere on the island.

 Black River

 The Black River area was our favourite on the island.
-It’s an ideal base for exploring all the South West has to offer, like the awesome Black River Gorges National Park, Le Morne, Flic en Flac and Chamarel.
-Popular with locals and visitors, there’s restaurants, cafes, bars and supermarkets.
+It’s an ideal base for exploring all that the South West has to offer, including the stunning Black River Gorges National Park, Le Morne, Flic en Flac and Chamarel.
+Popular with locals and visitors, the area has restaurants, cafes, bars, and supermarkets.
 The sunsets are unreal.

 Getting to Black River

 Good roads connect Port Louis and the South Coast.
-We drove around the coast from Mahebourg.
-The road down from Chamarel is windy and slow.
-Mauritius isn’t a large place, so you can reach any town in a couple of hours.
+We drove along the coast from Mahebourg.
+The road down from Chamarel is winding and slow.
+Mauritius isn’t a large island, so you can reach any town within a couple of hours.

 Where to stay in Black River

 Accommodation options are plentiful, with an expanding number of hotels and resorts in the area for every budget.
-Airbnb’s provide another alternative.
-We stayed in a lovely one down Les Salines Pilot Road, a quiet, friendly, local area, with beach access and colourful birds.
+Airbnbs provide another alternative.
+We stayed in a lovely one on Les Salines Pilot Road, a quiet, friendly local area with beach access and colourful birds.

 Where to eat and drink in Black River

 Weekends are lively, with music and entertainment offered by various bars and restaurants.
 Fresh local produce is sold in stalls along the main road most mornings.
-The local London Way supermarket has everything you would expect.
-The Super U store in Tamarin is massive.
-If you can’t find it there, it’s unlikely to be on the island.
+The local London Way supermarket has everything you would expect, while the Super U store in Tamarin is massive and offers the best range of products on the island.

-• Don’t miss Vanilla Village (good coffee and nice vegetarian options, plus a variety of local stores and cool live music on weekends)
+- Don’t miss Vanilla Village (good coffee, nice vegetarian options, plus a variety of local stores and cool live music on weekends)

 Things to see and do in Black River

 Black River Gorges National Park is a short drive from town.
-There’s numerous hikes and short walks, anywhere from thirty minutes to seven hours.
-A basic Visitor Information Centre near the carpark has some simple maps on display, but nothing to take with you.
-Take some photo’s if you don’t already have a map.
-Most of the trails are clearly marked, and easy enough to follow.
-River crossings are common.
-Depending on the weather conditions, some trails may be temporarily closed.
-The park has heaps of picnic and swimming opportunities.
+There are numerous hikes and short walks, ranging from thirty minutes to seven hours.
+A basic Visitor Information Centre near the carpark has some simple maps on display, but nothing to take with you – take if you don’t already have a map.
+Most trails are clearly marked and easy to follow.
+River crossings are common, and some trails may be temporarily closed depending on weather conditions.
+The park has plenty of picnic and swimming spots.
 Bring enough water.
 Really busy on weekends.
-Our favourite hike was the Machabee trail, steep, but with rewarding views.
+Our favourite hike was the Machabee Trail – steep but rewarding, with incredible views.

-Le Morne Peninsula offers loads of activities, from surfing to horse riding.
-Le Morne Brabant is the mountain you see on all the postcards.
+Le Morne Peninsula offers a range of activities, from surfing to horse riding.
+Le Morne Brabant is the iconic mountain you see on all the postcards.
 The view from the top is spectacular.
-A challenging climb, which requires a guide.
-You will find them standing out on the main road near the turnoff early each morning.
+It’s a challenging climb that requires a guide; you’ll usually find them near the turnoff on the main road early each morning.
 Prices are negotiable.

 Chamarel was a worthwhile drive up the hill.
-Touristy attractions including Rhumerie de Chamarel, Chamarel Waterfall and the Ebony Forest get packed, so head up as early as possible.
+Touristy attractions – including Rhumerie de Chamarel, Chamarel Waterfall and the Ebony Forest – can get packed, so head up early.

-Flic en Flac is where you’ll find the South Coasts best beach.
-A resort town, it becomes crowded with sun lovers over the peak months.
+Flic en Flac is where you’ll find the South Coast’s best beach.
+A resort town, it becomes crowded with sun lovers during the peak months.

 Getting around Black River

-A car is required to reach the National Park and most of the other areas.
+A car is required to reach the National Park and most other areas.
 If you don’t have your own, taxis are always available.
-There is a bus that runs to Port Louis, and South towards Belle Marie.
+There is a bus that runs to Port Louis and south towards Belle Marie.
 Plan ahead if you plan on catching it.

 Port Louis